rockyshiba/dungeon/README.md

 # Dnd5e

-## Upgraded to Angular 7.1.3, core and CLI.

-Project updated to 7.1.3 from 6.
+## Loading spinner

+Loading spinner, using CSS only, added for global use.
+Only appears before a task is finished (ie. AJAX) and disappears after task completion.

+Loading spinner contained in its own component: loading-spinner.

+Example of its use is in spells component (route: '/spells').

+Original CSS credit goes to http://tobiasahlin.com/spinkit/

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
-CLI version is now 7.1.3.

 ## Development server